Listen to this post or read below:

-Many make sense of sexual abuse by blaming themselves — because they took the wrong way home, because they drank too much, because they trusted someone they had every right to trust, especially if the perpetrator was someone close to them.
+Many make sense of sexual trauma by blaming themselves — because they took the wrong way home, because they drank too much, because they trusted someone they had every right to trust, especially if the perpetrator was someone close to them.
 They tell themselves that it shouldn’t bother them so much, or they should be over it by now.
 Granted, self-blame gives some sense of control, which can feel meaningful.
 But it isn’t true, and it doesn’t heal.

 Instead, self-blame more likely leads to repeated efforts to recall what happened, and imagine ‘what if’ scenarios in which life played out differently.
-However, such replay and reenvisioning rarely makes sense of sexual abuse in ways that lead to letting go and moving on.
+However, such replay and reenvisioning rarely makes sense of sexual trauma in ways that lead to letting go and moving on.
 Rather they increase the likelihood of shame, rage, low self-esteem, bitterness, and doubting one’s sanity.

-The capacity to meaningfully resolve sexual abuse is often impaired by natural, neurobiological reactions to traumatic experiences.
-Sexual abuse causes conflicting and overwhelming emotions and body sensations.
+The capacity to meaningfully resolve sexual trauma is often impaired by natural, neurobiological reactions to traumatic experiences.
+Sexual trauma causes conflicting and overwhelming emotions and body sensations.
 Depending on the circumstances and the perpetrator (someone close to you, an acquaintance, or a stranger), you may have felt fear, shame, nausea, rage, helplessness, and/or betrayal.
 You may have even been sexually aroused, which can be very confusing and wrongly contribute to self-blame.
 You may have dissociated, feeling nothing at all.

-Whether you experienced emotional and physical activation during the abuse, or were completely shut down, or both (at different times), such states are not always conducive to creating an integrated narrative.
+Whether you experienced emotional and physical activation during the abuse, or were completely shut down, or both (at different times), such states are not conducive to creating an integrated narrative.
 Instead, you may feel confused about the order in which events occurred, or have difficulty remembering exactly what did transpire.
 This is very common, and has to do with how the brain encodes memory.
-During overwhelming conditions like sexual abuse, the process of creating memories is altered.
+During overwhelming conditions like sexual trauma, the process of creating memories is altered.
 Rather than going through the neurobiological steps that eventually result in a coherent account of what happened — which is what commonly occurs in non-threatening contexts — ‘pieces’ of memory, such as perceptions, body sensations, and emotions, remain unintegrated and unresolved following traumatic and overwhelming experiences.

 After the sexual abuse, fragments of unintegrated memory become fodder for flashbacks.
 They get activated by stimuli the brain and body interpret as similar to the traumatic event.
-For instance, imagine feeling anxious about an upcoming job interview, which is quite normal, nevertheless your own anxiety becomes a reminder of how you felt during the abuse, and escalates to a point that it feels impossible to follow through on your goal of getting a new job.
+For instance, imagine feeling anxious about an upcoming job interview, which is quite normal, nevertheless your own anxiety becomes a reminder of how you felt during the trauma, and escalates to a point that it feels impossible to follow through on your goal of getting a new job.
 Since it’s difficult to clearly witness being unconsciously triggered by traumatic reminders, it would be quite natural to assume your anxiety is evidence you don’t deserve a better job, or you’re not ready for change, which might make your anxiety meaningful, although it would be an inaccurate assessment of why you feel the way you do.

 Or imagine seeing a man in a jacket that is the same color that your perpetrator wore, or has the same facial hair.
 Maybe you don’t consciously register the similarity, or maybe you do.
 Nevertheless, as you start to feel fearful and agitated you decide you have to leave where you are in order to calm down.
 After too many of such incidences, you may no longer feel safe leaving your home.